The seeding of cosmic ray electrons by cluster radio galaxies: a review: Conclusions and future perspectives

 \institutionalreview{Not applicable.}

 \informedconsent{Not applicable.}

 \dataavailability{Not applicable.}

 \acknowledgments{The authors thank Annalisa Bonafede, Marisa Brienza, Hyesung Kang, Wonki Lee, Ramij Raja, Kamlesh Rajpurohit and John ZuHone for the kind permission to reuse the figures of their papers for this work.
-On the 40th anniversary of its foundation, the authors acknowledge Associazione Astrofili Vittorio Veneto for the support they received in the early stages of their careers.}
+We thank Lawrence Rudnick for his constructive feedback on the manuscript, as well as our anonymus reviewers.}

 \abbreviations{The following abbreviations are used in this manuscript:\\

 }

 \reftitle{References}